Juju-sail/4A/Anglais/S2 oral 1.md

 ​	I do : Project management in embedded system // IT asset management // PHP Programmer

-​	Skills : Organizing / Collaboration / analytical reasoning / Spreadsheet
+​	Skills : Organizing (pan tasks + anticipation) / Collaboration / analytical reasoning (like every engineer)

 ​	A typical Monday :

 ​			Make a point with the IT team to check if every project is well processing

 ​			For the projects in embedded systems : Check with other teams different point of progress

+​			For the PHP project : check with the programmer of the metropole of grand nancy

 ​			Work on my part for the projects in embedded system, PHP programming and It asset management